STRESSORS OF FLIGHT

 - Medication can cause certain undesired side effects.
 Knowing how your prescribed medication will interact with in-flight situations is essential and can make a significant difference when combating in-flight stressors.

 - Alcohol can be a retreat for some as they encounter stress on the job.
 It is a temporary fix for a long-term problem.
 The post-intoxication effects of alcohol may still decrease performance and lead to safety concerns even if you are not clinically intoxicated.
+It also affects your body's ability to fight off infection and illness.

 - Emotion is something everyone handles differently.
 We all have emotions, and all express them differently depending on the circumstances.
 Knowing how to respond emotionally can either escalate an already stressful situation or put one at ease from anger to grief.
 Keeping your emotions in check on a flight is not only important but expected.
 You are a professional and should carry yourself in that manner, putting your crew and your patient above your feelings.